 Multiple B.J.
 McLeod Motorsports race cars earned top-15 finishes in 2017.
 From the exciting top-10 finish from past champion Jeff Green at Talladega Speedway; Tommy Joe Martins and Josh Bilicki also brought home respectfully an 11th and a 12th place position.

 In 2018, B.J.
 McLeod Motorsports, continued its efforts in building the team both on and off the track.
-Purchasing a 15,000 sq. ft. state-of-the art facility which includes a simulator area, full-size gym and fabrication area, that houses 28 plus racing machines.
+Purchasing a 15,000 sq. ft. state-of-the art facility which includes a simulator area, fabrication area and full-size gym, that houses 28 plus racing machines.

-Ready to make some noise in 2019, BJMM has brought on Vinnie Miller who will pilot the No. 78 and Matt Mills will be behind the No. 5, with a carousel of drivers in the No. 99 that will include Tommy Joe Martin and JA Avila Jr.
+In 2019, BJMM brought on Vinnie Miller in the No. 78 and Matt Mills was behind the No. 5, with a carousel of drivers in the No. 99 that included Stefan Parsons, Tommy Joe Martins, Scott Heckert, Josh Bilicki and JA Avila Jr. The team had several top 20 finishes, Mills at Texas & Iowa p18, Heckert finished p13 at Watkins Glen, Bilicki p20 at Road America, Parsons p19 at Dover & Indianapolis, Miller p19 at Dega.